A Morning Prayer and a Forgotten Name

 What does Susanna’s story mean for us today?

 Prayer creates legacy.
-Every whispered prayer shapes not just our present but also our future generations.
+Every whispered prayer shapes not just our present, but future generations.

 Obedience brings overflow.
 As Deuteronomy 28:2 reminds us: